-After an MnS consumer has requested provisioning of a NetworkSlice/NetworkSliceSubnet and the NetworkSlice/NetworkSliceSubnet are in operation, the MnS consumer must specify and configure the closed control loop and the measurements and actions, before it can monitor the fulfilment of the goals.

-- Currently the standards support an MnS consumer to request provision of a NetworkSlice or NetworkSliceSubnet using the mechanism in TS 28.531, see reference [3], and to assure the performance using the mechanism in TS 28.536, see reference [8], this means that a consumer must handle two separate requests to provision and assure a NetworkSlice as the consumer does not know the ServiceProfile Id and may not know the NetworkSlice Id both of which are needed as input to closed loop assurance (fulfilment).
+- Currently the standards support an MnS consumer to request provision of a NetworkSlice or NetworkSliceSubnet using the mechanism in TS 28.531, see reference [3], and to assure the performance using the mechanism in TS 28.536, see reference [8], this means that a consumer handles two separate requests to provision and to assure a NetworkSlice as the consumer does not know the ServiceProfile Id and may not know the NetworkSlice Id both of which are needed as input to closed loop assurance (fulfilment).
 With the introduction of intent, the consumer can combine the provisioning and assurance requirements in a single request for an intent with a network slice expectation.

+- Allows decoupling the lifecycle management of network slice requirements from the lifecycle management of the actual network slice.
+This enables MnS consumer to focus on expressing network slicing requirements (and obtain fulfilment information for those requirements), without knowing how to deal with the detailed management of a network slice.
+The latter is on MnS producer side.

+- With an intent driven management solution, the consumer automatically receives information about the intent fulfilment status which simplifies the interaction with the producer.

+- Simplified approach, allows using one single unified solution to support the wide variety of slice management functionalities which can be fulfilled by different solutions with the existing slicing management approach, including;

+- Network Slice provisioning allocation/deallocation functionality.
+In existing slicing management approach, this is implemented by (de-)allocateNSI operation or CRUD operations defined in TS 28.531.